MarkdenToom/NASA-blog/README.md

-# NASA-blogs
+# NASA-blog

 A blog about recent NASA articles.

-View it [here](https://nasablogdeployment.eu.pythonanywhere.com/).
+## Getting Started

+View the site [here](https://nasablogdeployment.eu.pythonanywhere.com/).
+If the site is down, [send me an email](mailto:markdentoom@hotmail.com?subject=[GitHub]%20NASA-blog%20is%20down!) and I will re-enable it.

+### Prerequisites

+* An internet connection.

 ## Notable features:
 ### **Admins can create and edit blog posts without using the admin panel**